martellaj/race-reportr-v1/design-notes.md

 * **Rendered preview of output.**
   * After filling out all desired sections, render the generated Markdown so the user can see it.

-## Miscellaneous sections
-* All sections have an "Include?" checkbox

 ### "About the race" section
 * A form to record basic race facts
   * ~~Name of race~~